-In this paper we discussed the physical and observational properties of the gas located inside the network of filaments constituting the cosmic web.
-For this aim, we used of the TreeSPH code GADGET-2 (Springel 2005) to carry out a high-resolution hydrodynamical re-simulation of a supercluster-like structure.
-Suitable initial conditions were created on a specific region measuring about $50 \times 50 \times 70$ Mpc, which was selected from a parent DM-only cosmological simulation because it contains several massive clusters connected by bridges and sheets of matter.
-The new simulation followed the evolution of the cosmic structure within the highresolution region, reproducing the environmental properties of the larger cosmological box, from where it was taken.
-For the first time, it was possible to study at high resolution the formation of fi laments between very massive clusters, taking non-radiative gas physics into account.
-The region selected contains 27 haloes with mass larger than $0.7 \times 10^{14} M{\odot}$ , four of which with $M{\rm vir} \gtrsim 10^{15} M{\odot}$ .
-The characteristics of the low-density filaments connecting the largest haloes were analyzed in more detail, with the aim of understanding how these filamentary structures may appear in view of their galaxy spatial distributions, X-ray emission and weak lensing signal.
+In this paper, we discussed the physical and observational properties of the gas located inside the network of filaments constituting the cosmic web.
+With this aim, we used the TreeSPH code GADGET-2 (Springel 2005) to carry out an HR hydrodynamical re-simulation of a supercluster-like structure.
+Suitable initial conditions were created on a specific region measuring about $50 \times 50 \times 70 \text{ Mpc}^3$, which was selected from a parent DM-only cosmological simulation because it contains several massive clusters connected by bridges and sheets of matter.
+The new simulation followed the evolution of the cosmic structure within the HR region, reproducing the environmental properties of the larger cosmological box, from where it was taken.
+For the first time, it was possible to study at HR the formation of filaments between very massive clusters, taking non-radiative gas-physics into account.
+The region selected contains 27 haloes with mass larger than $0.7\times 10^{14}~M{\odot},$ four of which with $M{\rm vir} \gtrsim 10^{15} {\rm M}{\odot}$.
+The characteristics of the low-density filaments connecting the largest haloes were analysed in more detail, with the aim of understanding how these filamentary structures may appear in view of their galaxy spatial distributions, X-ray emission and weak lensing signal.
 Indeed, these are properties which may be used to probe the existence of the cosmic web.
-In particular we found: